STITCHER: Constrained Trajectory Planning in Complex Environments with Real-Time Motion Primitive Search: SIMULATION RESULTS

 \section{SIMULATION RESULTS}

 This section contains an analysis of STITCHER.
-First, we conduct a parameter sensitivity study to determine a suitable sampled velocity set (direction and speed) using a modified version of Dijkstra's algorithm that has access to a dense set of velocities and no constraints on computation time.
-Second, STITCHER is compared to a non-greedy algorithm variant to characterize the impact of our greedy graph pre-processing step on solution cost and computation.
-Third, we investigate the effectiveness of the heuristic proposed in \cref{sec:DP} in reducing the number of edges generated by STITCHER.
-Fourth, a study of STITCHER constraining individual motor forces is presented to demonstrate the flexibility of our method in adhering to complex actuator constraints.
+First, the state and actuator constraints enforced throughout the experiments are defined.
+Second, we conduct a parameter sensitivity study to determine a suitable sampled velocity set (direction and speed) using a modified version of Dijkstra's algorithm that has access to a dense set of velocities and no constraints on computation time.
+Third, STITCHER is compared to a non-greedy algorithm variant to characterize the impact of our greedy graph pre-processing step on solution cost and computation.
+Fourth, we investigate the effectiveness of the heuristic proposed in \cref{sec:DP} in reducing the number of edges generated by STITCHER.
 Fifth, we characterize the average computation time of the different components that make up STITCHER.
-Lastly, STITCHER is compared to two optimization-based modern planners \cite{Tordesillas22:FASTER, Wang22:Geometrically} capable of running in real-time.
+Sixth, a study of STITCHER constraining individual motor forces is presented to demonstrate the flexibility of our method in adhering to complex actuator constraints.
+Lastly, STITCHER is compared to three optimization-based modern planners \cite{Tordesillas22:FASTER, Wang22:Geometrically, Kondo26:Mighty} capable of running in real-time.

 Simulation experiments were run in a Perlin Noise environment and the Willow Garage environment, both with a volume of approximately $50\times50\times5$ m (see \cref{fig:env_type}).
 Geometric paths with $N =$ 4, 6, 8 waypoints were found for different start and end locations in each environment.
 For all experiments, we imposed the following constraints assuming agile drone flight and reasonable thrust limits: $f_{min} = 0.85 \text{ m/s}^2$, $f_{max} = 18.75 \text{ m/s}^2$, $\theta_{max} = 60^\circ$, $\omega_{max} = 6 \text{ rad/s}$, $v_{max} = 10 \text{ m/s}$, and a time penalty $\rho = 1000$.
 All reported times are from tests conducted on an 11$^\mathrm{th}$ generation Intel i7 CPU.